 Carole Cancler is a business and technology professional with experience in food science, technical writing, and product development.
 Her former company, Private Chef Natural Gourmet in Seattle, Washington specialized in frozen gourmet meals.
 Prior to that, Carole spent 11 years at Microsoft as a software engineer and program manager.
 Her writing expertise includes business intelligence, websites, newsletters, and recipe development.
 Currently, she focuses on writing and consulting for the food and technology industries and, for fun, teaches cooking classes.
 Her first cookbook, The Home Preserving Bible is available on Amazon.
 Carole owns and operates Greater Seattle on the Cheap.

 Julie Henry, RN, MPA, is a freelance writer, editor, and project manager who loves the thrill of scoring a good deal.
 She writes a bi-weekly “On the Cheap” column for the Sun News in Myrtle Beach.
 In addition to writing about deals and discounts, Julie is an established medical writer.
 She has done work for a number of national health care organizations, including The Joint Commission, The American Academy of Family Physicians and the Society for Teachers of Family Medicine.
-Born and raised in Kansas City, MO, she now lives in Myrtle Beach.
-Julie owns and operates Kansas City on the Cheap, Myrtle Beach on the Cheap, and Charleston on the Cheap.
+Julie owns and operates Kansas City on the Cheap and Myrtle Beach on the Cheap.

 Val McCauley was drawn to writing about Living on the Cheap after moving to Columbus from her small hometown after college.
 She realized that there were a ton of events and activities going on around the city, but there wasn’t a website that made it easy to find out about these things.
 Her love of travel and desire to get out of debt after college cemented the need to live on less while still having fun.
 Over the last several years, she has paid off all of her debt and still has fun.
 In her free time, she loves to workout, play sports, and cook gluten-free meals.
 Val is the owner and operator of Columbus on the Cheap and That’s What We Did.